• Skip to primary navigation

 Does salami need to be refrigerated?

 Since salami is a cured meat, it doesn’t need to be refrigerated.
-Sometimes you will see the salami hanging in an unrefrigerated section of the market.
+Sometimes you will see salami hanging in an unrefrigerated section of the market.
 And unless the color is off, it’s fine.
 I like to keep it in the fridge in my deli drawer.
 And I always refrigerate salami once the package is open.

 A hot salami and cheese sandwich for quick dinner.